 The University has clear and fair procedures which set out the course of action should you wish to appeal against an Examination Board decision or make a complaint.
 There are a number of grounds on which an appeal may be made, however an appeal which questions the academic or professional judgement of those charged with assessing your academic performance or professional competence will not be permitted.
 The relevant regulations and forms can be found at:

 Regulation XIX Academic Appeals

-In the first instance, we would urge you to contact your (Schools to insert appropriate role/individual) who will be able to talk you through the decision making process.
+In the first instance, we would urge you to contact your school who will be able to talk you through the decision making process.